-No matter if it’s the NBA, MLB, NFL, or even the NHL, there will always be flaws within sports.
+Whether it’s the NBA, MLB, NFL, or even the NHL, there will always be flaws within sports.
 While some sports share multiple issues, some of the problems presented have to do with particular aspects of the game.
-A lot of issues don’t have immediate solutions, while some only require a simple change by the commissioner.
+A lot of issues don’t contain immediate solutions, while some only require a simple rule change by the commissioner.
 Here are some of the biggest issues within today’s sports:

 NBA Super Teams Ruining Sense of Competition

 The most recent NBA example of a “super team” happens to involve the 2017 Golden State Warriors, but this issue has been around the league for ages.
-The ’96 Bulls, 2008 Celtics, and 2011 Heat are just a few more examples of super teams that ran over their respected conferences, and the numbers show that they were all virtually unstoppable during the regular season.
-If you combine the regular season record of all four of the mentioned franchises, during their championship runs, they totaled a regular season record of 251-61 (.804 winning percentage).
+The ’96 Bulls, 2008 Celtics, and 2011 Heat are just a few more examples of superstar-ran franchises that have dominated their respected conferences, and the numbers show they were all virtually unstoppable during the regular season.
+By combining the regular season record of all four of the aforementioned franchises, during their championship runs, they totaled a regular season record of 251-61 (.804 winning percentage).

-Sure, the Bulls had the Jazz, the Celtics had the Lakers, the Heat had the Celtics, and the Warriors have the Cavs in the postseason, but the NBA has become somewhat predictable through the regular season.
+Sure, the Bulls had the Jazz, the Celtics rivaled the Lakers, the Heat fought the Celtics, and the Warriors have had the Cavs in the postseason, but the NBA has become somewhat predictable through the regular season.
 The players on top of the world prefer to play for a championship, and while that should always be their goal, a lot of players no longer hold a value of loyalty to one home.

 The biggest issue with super teams in the NBA is that there is no one way to stop it from occurring.
 Do you limit franchises to maxing the contract of one player?
 Do you lower the overall salary cap for all teams?
 There is not an answer that everyone can agree on, because lets face it, if we knew the solution, it would no longer be an issue for critics such as myself.